shonayevshyngys/goose-game/README.md

 Free port 1234 and 7000

-So docker command:
+#So docker command:

-## docker run --name goose  -p 1234:5432  -it -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=goosegame postgres:10
+docker run --name goose  -p 1234:5432  -it -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=goosegame postgres:10

-This command will create docker image mapped to port 1234 with readt database and user.
+This command will create docker image mapped to port 1234 with ready database and user.
 For this version clone the docker branch

-## Manually:
+# Manually:
 Create database named goosegame and manually change the hibernate.cfg according to your postgres.

  Running the application